aang-sym/floor-manager-2.0/README.md

 User analytics/statistics to show how quickly a customer gets served.

-Customer wait time that counts up when customer is added.
+Customer wait time that counts up when customer is added..